wthollingsworth/portfolio/home.md

 Contact
 -------

-I'm currently looking for full-time software engineering work.
+I'm currently looking for full-time software engineering work, preferrably with an educational technology company.
 Most of my experience is with C and C++, but the mission is far more important to me than the tech stack and I love learning new programming languages and tools.
 If you think I might be able to help you, please get in touch.

 E-mail: william DOT t DOT hollingsworth AT protonmail DOT com \
 LinkedIn: [wthollingsworth](https://www.linkedin.com/in/wthollingsworth)